catalinred/catalinred.github.com/_posts/2009-11-20-get-rid-of-safari-blue-input-outer-glow-once-and-for-all.markdown

 layout: post
 slug: get-rid-of-safari-blue-input-outer-glow-once-and-for-all
 title: Get rid of Safari's blue input outer glow once and for all
+description: A quick solution for getting rid of Safari's blue input outer glow.
 wordpress_id: 260
 categories:
 - CSS